Switching from a public to commercial charge point network in Scotland

 Created and owned by the Scottish Government, the ChargePlace Scotland network has provided electric vehicle charging infrastructure in Scotland for over 10 years.
 The public charging network, which is accessible using a radio frequency identification access card or smartphone app, allows battery electric vehicle drivers to travel across the country.

 Over the next two years, the ChargePlace Scotland network will stop being operational.
 The network will gradually shrink and all charge points will need to move to other providers.
-This means by the end of 2025, you must move your organisation’s charging infrastructure away from the network.
+This means you must move your organisation’s charging infrastructure away from the network.
 You’ll still be able to use your charging infrastructure and be a charge point owner.

 Our guidance outlines how to transition away from the ChargePlace Scotland network and onto a new charge point operator or charge point network operator.
 It covers: